Pastoral Support Training

 The course is delivered by experienced, qualified trainers who have first hand experience of working as pastoral staff in both primary and secondary settings.

-Please call on number below for details of training.
+Please call on number below for details of bespoke packages that can be offered to schools and MATS.